uber/rides-android-sdk/README.md

 The default behavior of calling   `LoginManager.login(activity)` is to activate Single Sign On, and if SSO is unavailable, fallback to Implicit Grant if privileged scopes are not requested, otherwise redirect to the Play Store.
-If Authorization Code Grant is required, set `LoginManager.setRedirectForAuthorizationCode(true)` to prevent the redirect to the Play Store.
+If Authorization Code Grant is required, set `LoginManager .setAuthCodeEnabled(true)` to prevent the redirect to the Play Store.
 Implicit Grant will allow access to all non-privileged scopes, where as the other two both grant access to privileged scopes.
 [Read more about scopes](https://developer.uber.com/docs/scopes).

 #### Login Errors
 Upon a failure to login, an `AuthenticationError` will be provided in the `LoginCallback`.
 This enum provides a series of values that provide more information on the type of error.